-Double-click the PGI Debugger 15.1.pkg, which is part of the mounted disk.
+Double-click the PGI Debugger 15.10.pkg, which is part of the mounted disk.
 Follow the installation instructions.

-- 1. When you see the initial system check dialog, click continue to allow the installation script to check that your system has the required components for installing the software, such as Xcode 3.2 or greater and gcc. - 2.
+- 1. When you see the initial system check dialog, click continue to allow the installation script to check that your system has the required components for installing the software, such as Xcode 3.2 or greater (through 6.x) and gcc. - 2.
 Select the drive and, if you want, also select an installation directory other than the default directory: /opt/pgi.